vivaria/edisonrul.ing/README.md

 ## THE IMMORTAL BUSHI

-*   "The Immortal Bushi's" second effect is an Ignition Effect you activate during your Standby Phase.
+*   "The Immortal Bushi"'s second effect is an Ignition Effect you activate during your Standby Phase.
-*   If an effect chained to "The Immortal Bushi's" effect places a monster(s) onto your side of the field, "The Immortal Bushi's" effect disappears.
+*   If an effect chained to "The Immortal Bushi"'s effect places a monster(s) onto your side of the field, "The Immortal Bushi"'s effect disappears.
-*   If an effect chained to "The Immortal Bushi's" effect removes "The Immortal Bushi" from play, its effect disappears.
+*   If an effect chained to "The Immortal Bushi"'s effect removes "The Immortal Bushi" from play, its effect disappears.

 ## THE IMMORTAL OF THUNDER